-- 1. It is helpful to organize any information you have received from the diagnostic procedures you have had so far and bring these with you to your initial visit.
-Make an extra copy so you do not give your only copy to your provider. - 2.
+- 1. It is helpful to organise any information you have received from the diagnostic procedures you have had so far and bring these with you to your initial visit.
+Make an extra copy so you do not give your only copy to your Haematologist - 2.
 Make a list of other health problems, any surgeries and dates, and any family history of cancer or blood disorders. - 3.
 Create a current list of medications including any over-the-counter medications (see: My MDS Plan). - 4.
-Make a list of current providers you might be seeing for other health needs, include the phone and fax numbers to assist with communication between providers (see: My MDS Plan). - 5.
+Make a list of current health care professionals you might be seeing for other health needs, include the phone and fax numbers to assist with communication between providers (see: My MDS Plan). - 5.
 Prepare your questions for your initial visit.
-Some of the questions you may want to ask your oncology provider include: - What type of MDS do I have and what is my prognosis? - What treatment do you recommend for my type of MDS and what are the goals of treatment?

-- When do I need to start treatment? - How is the treatment given?
+Some of the questions you may want to ask your doctor include: - What type of MDS do I have and what is my prognosis? - What treatment do you recommend for my type of MDS and what are the goals of treatment? - When do I need to start treatment? - How is the treatment given?
 How often is it given?
 How long does each treatment take? - What would happen if I do not receive treatment? - Am I a candidate for a clinical trial? - Am I a candidate for a bone marrow transplant?

-It is helpful to write your questions down and have a caregiver take notes during the visit so that you can concentrate on what the provider is telling you.
+It is helpful to write your questions down and have a caregiver take notes during the visit so that you can concentrate on what the haematologist or oncologist is telling you.
 Understanding some of the principles of treatment for MDS will help you to prepare for your visit.
-Ask for copies of your blood counts, bone marrow report, and any other diagnostic information so that you can organize the information to create your own MDS Profile (see: My MDS Plan).
+Ask for copies of your blood counts, bone marrow report, and any other diagnostic information so that you can organise the information to create your own MDS Profile (see: Mv MDS Plan).

-If you have questions about your diagnosis or treatment options, you may wish to contact the MDS Foundation or one of the MDS Foundations Centers of Excellence for more information. (see: About the MDS Foundation).

-To be recognized as a Center of Excellence, an institution must have:
+If you have questions about MDS or treatment options, you may wish to contact the MDS Foundation or the Leukaemia Foundation of Australia for more information. (see: About the MDS Foundation).
+To be recognised as a Center of Excellence, an institution must have:

-- An established university (or equivalent) program - · Recognized morphologic expertise in MDS - Available cytogenetics and/or molecular genetics - Ongoing research, including Institutional Review Board-approved clinical trials - Documentation of peer-reviewed publications in the field
+- · An established university (or equivalent) program - Recognised morphologic expertise in MDS - Available cytogenetics and/or molecular genetics - Ongoing research, including Institutional Review Board-approved clinical trials - · Documentation of peer-reviewed publications in the field